 The obligations in this Deed will not be enforceable against any statutory undertaker with any existing interest in any part of the Site or who acquires an interest in any part of the Site for the purpose of the supply of electricity gas water or sewerage drainage or public telecommunication services.

-Any future mortgagee or chargee agrees that the security of the charge over the Site shall take effect subject to this Deed PROVIDED THAT the mortgagee shall otherwise have no liability under this Deed unless it takes possession of the Site in which case it too will be bound by the obligations as if it were a person deriving title from the Owner.
+The parties agree that any future mortgagee or chargee of the Site shall take the security of the charge over the Site subject to this Deed PROVIDED THAT the mortgagee shall otherwise have no liability under this Deed unless it takes possession of the Site in which case it too will be bound by the obligations as if it were a person deriving title from the Owner.

 Nothing in this Deed shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission (other than the Planning Permission or any approval of reserved matters pursuant to the Planning Permission) granted (whether or not on appeal) after the date of this Deed.